ONSdigital/zebedee/README.md

 - Maven
 - Docker

-Zebedee is JSON API and does not have a user interface.
+As mentioned Zebedee is JSON API and does not have a user interface.
 The quickest and easiest way to use it is to set up a local copy of the "publishing" stack.
 Clone and set up the following projects following the README instructions in each repo:
 - [Florence][2]
 - [Babbage][1]
 - [Sixteens][5]